 - Reduced usage of energy by 18% from 2010-2015, with an annual reduction of 3% from 2014-2015

 - 2015 energy reduction and water conservation efforts contributed approximately $27 million in lowered annualized operating expenses.

-Our Sustainability Report and our 2013 CDP Report detail our energy efficiency and carbon reduction programs and how we are helping our external customers achieve their energy reduction goals.
+Our 2014 Sustainability Report and our CDP success in 2015 detail our energy efficiency and carbon reduction programs and how we are helping our external customers achieve their energy reduction goals.